Biomedical Scientist Apprenticeship - Applied Biomedical Science BSc Honours

 Course location

-With state-of-the-art science and psychology labs and refurbished computer suites, our Cavendish Campus offers our science and technology students a range of learning spaces that are both dynamic and inspiring.
+With cutting-edge science and psychology labs and modern computer suites, Cavendish Campus gives science and tech students dynamic, inspiring spaces to learn and create.

-Located in central London, our Cavendish Campus is just a five-minute walk from Oxford Street and Tottenham Court Road.
+Right in the heart of London, just a five-minute walk from Oxford Street and Tottenham Court Road, it’s the perfect mix of innovation and city life.

 For more details, visit our Cavendish Campus page.